TheVladimirPopa/MolSim/README.md

         -r, --hit-rate
                Measures the hit-rate of the pairwise force calculation.
+               It's defined as the number of pairwise force calculations which were within the cutoff radius (a hit), divided by the total number of pairwise force calculations.

         -v, --verbose
                 If specified the log-level is lowered from INFO to DEBUG.